 Sending an email when you should talk in person.
 Email is not the best medium for every conversation.
 If you are talking about a topic that is complicated or sensitive, it is probably better to have the conversation in person.
 For example, if you are brainstorming ideas, or planning a complicated project, doing it over email may hinder the process as it does not allow for the spontaneous flow of ideas that can happen with a team in a meeting room.
 If you are trying to address a sensitive conflict with a co-worker, you may find it easier to connect when you are standing in front of each other.
 Defaulting to email when it's not appropriate can be frustrating for everyone involved.

 Not using subject lines effectively.
 When used properly, subject lines can be a useful tool.
 They can encourage your colleague to read the message and they can make your email easily searchable.
 The problem is that most people don't take the time to customize them.
 Often people will reply back to an old email without changing the subject line or they will put something generic like "Question".
 Think of your subject line as another opportunity to communicate your key message.

 Not using greetings or basic manners.
 When you are sitting in front of a computer, it can be easy to forget that you are communicating with real people.
 Resist the temptation to just dive in to your question without common pleasantries like "Hello, how are you?"
-You may feel like you are just saving time there is a good chance that your coworkers perceive it as rude.
+You may feel like you are just saving time but there is a good chance that your coworkers perceive it as rude.
 Also, always remember to say please and thank you; it goes a long way.